rossbachp/awesome-container-tinkering/DISTRIBUTIONS.md

 ### Chart Museum

 [ChartMuseum](https://chartmuseum.com) is an open-source Helm Chart Repository server written in Go (Golang), with support for cloud storage backends, including Google Cloud Storage, Amazon S3, Microsoft Azure Blob Storage, Alibaba Cloud OSS Storage and Openstack Object Storage.

+### GitHub Pages

+<a href="https://github.com/helm/chart-releaser">cr</a> is a tool designed to help GitHub repos self-host their own chart repos by adding Helm chart artifacts to GitHub Releases named for the chart version and then creating an index.yaml file for those releases that can be hosted on GitHub Pages or anywhere.

 ## Cloud registry services